 Now, about four months later, I have almost zero spotting or cramps and only acne and some mood swings once a month.
 Because the Mirena IUD has localized hormones, I am not affected as heavily as I was with the pills.
 My gynecologist even set up a two month follow up ultrasound to make sure my IUD hadn’t shifted and was super kind and made me feel comfortable the entire time.

-If you have a story about birth control that you would like to be shared, feel free to email email@example.com.
+If you have a story about birth control that you would like to be shared, email email@example.com.